ryandrewjohnson/react-localize-docs/source/index.html.md

 );
 ```

-To retrieve multiple translations using [translate]() pass an array of translation ids instead of a single id.
+To retrieve multiple translations using [Translate](/#translate-2) pass an array of translation ids instead of a single id.
 This will return an object with translated strings mapped to translation ids.

 ## Custom translation format